 Chatbots let you break the circle of passive engagement.
 In the past, a customer had to search for contact with a brand first.
 A chatbot, however, can send welcome messages when people arrive at your website, thus triggering conversations.
 This also increases the reputation of your brand as being proactive and responsive.
 In a world where products are everywhere, it’s standing out from the crowd by service and personal care for customers that drives sales.

 Leads are the core of companies’ marketing strategies, but generating leads is very time-consuming.
 There are companies that help you generate leads, but chatbots are a very low-cost way to gather the information you need to contact prospects with personalized content.
+Plus, bots are effective tools to automate and optimize your lead generation process.
 You can even A/B test your chatbot messages to see which message converts best.

 Social media presence that never gets old